Fractional CMO for Manufacturing, E-commerce & B2B Services

 What you get

-A comprehensive playbook that identifies where to play, how to win and where to engage your customers.
+A strategic playbook to define where to play, how to win, and how to engage AI-driven buyers.

 • Manufacturing